CrazyWolf13/auto_gfpgan-installer/README.md

 - **NVIDIA GPU Support:** If you have an NVIDIA GPU, you can choose to enable CUDA support for faster processing.
 The script detects your GPU and configures GFPGAN accordingly.

 - **User-Friendly Interface:** Enjoy a hassle-free experience with a user-friendly interface.
 No need to deal with complex commands or configuration files.

+- **Colorful Output:** The script provides colorful output, making the installation process visually appealing and easy to follow.

 ## Prerequisites